family dispute arbitration in Goldsboro, Texas 79519

 In the small town of Goldsboro, Texas (ZIP 79519), the Martinez family dispute unfolded quietly but fiercely throughout 2023.
 The conflict centered around the $450,000 estate left by patriarch Eduardo Martinez, who passed away in late 2022 after a long illness.

-Eduardo’s will split the estate unevenly, granting his eldest son, Carlos Martinez, 60% of the assets, including the family farm, while the remaining 40% was to be divided among his three younger siblings: Maria, Juan, and Ana.
+Eduardo’s will split the estate unevenly, granting his eldest son, the claimant, 60% of the assets, including the family farm, while the remaining 40% was to be divided among his three younger siblings: Maria, Juan, and Ana.
 However, tensions rose when Ana, the youngest, alleged Carlos manipulated their father in his final months to increase his share by nearly $100,000.
 Maria and Juan sided with Ana, arguing that the will was unfair and challenged the will’s validity.

 Over four intense sessions, Lisa heard testimony from the siblings, their legal counsel, and even a geriatrics specialist who reviewed Eduardo's medical records.
 Evidence included emails and handwritten notes from Eduardo’s last months, showing conflicting instructions about asset distribution.